 Dental implants have a 95% success rate.
 If you smoke, consider quitting, as this lessens the risk of implant failure.
 In rare cases, some patients have an allergy to the titanium alloy used in the implant posts.
 Ceramic implants are an alternative to this complication.

-At Dentistry on Solent, we use DIO digital implant technology to precisely and quickly complete your dental implants in less time.
+At Dentistry on Solent, you can find a dentist that offers a free consultation so that you know what to expect from the start.
+We use DIO digital implant technology to precisely and quickly complete your dental implants in less time.
 Because our 3D imaging and DIO technology are so accurate, we do not need to lift the gum flaps to complete the implants.
 Instead, we place the implant through the gum at their proper trajectory.

 Some patients can have their implants completed in just one day.
 There is less bleeding, no sutures, and less risk in surgery.

 Dental Implants Risks

 As with any invasive dental or medical surgery, there is always the possibility of risks involved.
 It is rare for problems to occur, however, and they are usually easy to treat.

 Some risks of dental implant surgery include infection at the location of the implant, injury to surrounding structures such as teeth or blood vessels, nerve damage, which may cause pain or numbness in surrounding areas and possible issues with the sinuses.

 The bone may not fuse with the implant, causing implant failure.
 This is rare and is usually caused by implant fracture, overloading the site, poor bone density, or active gum disease.